Taupo: gold in the heart of a volcano

 In the volcanic zone of Taupo, geologists found six large gold deposits.

-According to experts, the extraction of the precious metal in this region of the island can turn a profit of $3 billion per year.
+According to experts, the extraction of the precious metal in this region of the island has enormous economic potential and is capable of generating profits of up to $3 billion per year.

 In the photo: Taupo is both a volcanic zone and Lake Taupo in the North Island of New Zealand.